thosgood/fga/README.md

 - make sepia colour scheme not look so gross
     + TOC and Font Settings
     + links
+    + (actually, just use the modified files from other translations?)

 - [x] 1
 - [x] 2